How to Get Rid of Diatom Bloom In An Aquarium

 So what causes diatom algae to bloom?
 What does diatom algae eat?
 These are the questions you will need to answer to troubleshoot the source and growth of a diatom bloom inside your tank and gain control over it.

-Silicates, a naturally-occurring salt that contains silicon and oxygen, are one of diatom algae favorite food sources.
+Silicates, a naturally-occurring salt that contains silicon and oxygen, are one of the diatom algae favorite food sources.
 If you have a layer of sand or rock in your aquarium, you also have silicates in your aquarium.
 The same holds true for some water sources.
 Some water naturally has silicates in it.
 Silicates can also leach into the water inside your aquarium from the glass walls and floor of your tank.

 The more silicates are present in your tank, the more the diatom algae will have to eat, and the faster they will multiply.